6 AM: Alarm. Commute. Coffee.

 Medium Energy Days (2-3 per week)

-Signs: Normal tiredness, okay focus
+Signs: Normal tiredness, okay focus, could be worse

 Practice: